LamaAni/postgres-xl-helm/README.md

 --- | --- | ---
 homedir | the image home directory | /var/lib/postgresql
-overrideEnvs | a set of envs which are added after the chart core envs, and allows to override the chart. | [null]
+overrideEnvs | a set of envs which are added after the chart core envs, and allows to override the chart. | [null] service.injectSpecYaml | injects yaml into the external service | [null]

 #### For any stateful set